dynamicguy/mw-docs/docs/advanced/internationalization.md

 ### Currency conversion

-MajorityWorld is able to use currency exchange rate data to show a price estimations in the customer’s local currency.
+DrikGallery is able to use currency exchange rate data to show a price estimations in the customer’s local currency.

 #### How to configure Open Exchange Rates